pettarin/python-on-windows/README.md

 can actually check that the program does what is supposed to do, **and nothing more**
 (unlike closed-source programs,
-which sends personal information to third parties, show you advertisements, or damage your computer).
+which send personal information to third parties, show you advertisements, or damage your computer).